 Many patients who experienced these side effects had to undergo corrective surgery to remove the patch and avoid further injury.
 However, surgery increases the risk of infection, excessive bleeding and injury to nearby organs and tissues.

 Have you suffered side effects after being implanted with Ethicon Physiomesh?
-The experienced personal injury lawyers at O’Connor, Acciani & Levy may be able to file an Ethicon Physiomesh lawsuit.
+The experienced Cincinnati lawyers at O’Connor, Acciani & Levy may be able to file an Ethicon Physiomesh lawsuit.

 STUDIES ON ETHICON PHYSIOMESH PATCHES